History of Worcestershire: Beauchamp Sheriffs of Worcestershire

 The position of the Sheriff of Worcestershire was hereditary, one of only three to remain so.
 The Beauchamp family held it, and were therefore responsible for aspects of the law, some military duties and tax collection.
 They were obliged to pay fixed amounts of tax revenue to the Crown, and in addition frequently held Royal Forests, including Feckenham, in return for a payment, or "farm".
 This led to significant corruption and abuse.
 In the 1200s Walter de Beauchamp (justice) and his son William (III) de Beauchamp extracted taxes to their own benefit, ensuring that little or no money due to the Crown was paid to it.
 Walter de Beauchamp was removed from office in 1229, but reinstated within a year.
-No money was paid in 1224-8 and none from 1229–35, including arrears.
+No money was paid in 1224-8 and none from 1229 to 1235, including arrears.

 After William (III) de Beauchamp inherited the position, the farm of Feckenham Forest was unpaid for 12 years to 1242, and unpaid sums from his Walter's time also remained unpaid.
 William used powers of assize to harass free tenants in the Doddingtree hundred, who agreed to pay a large annual fine to stop this activity.
 An inquest in 1274-5 found that he had "appropriated" Doddingtree and Halfshire hundreds, which had been achieved by using his officials to harass the residents.
 He ran a long dispute with the Bishop Walter de Cantilupe, resulting in the Pope backing William's excommunication for abusing church rights over the liberty of Oswaldslaw, which in turn pushed Henry III to support de Beauchamp over the church.
 The excommunication was lifted in 1251 by the bishop.
 A settlement allowed the church to retain its rights, in return for a payment for the income that would be lost to the Crown, but poor wording of the agreement allowed de Beauchamp to continue the dispute until 1258.

 By the end of his life, William (III) de Beauchamp had agreed to pay the Crown £10 a year to clear the debts from unpaid revenues and farms.
 However, these payments proved insufficient and continued to be paid by his son after his death.
 Historian Emma Mason regards it as remarkable that the de Beauchamp family's abuses were tolerated by the Crown, and that the hereditary nature of Worcestershire's Sherriffs was not abolished as it had been elsewhere.